-Impact TRA-8: While this alternative's site for the ECO Substation would be approximately 700 feet to the east, similar to the proposed ECO Substation Project, aviation impacts would be adverse.
+Impact TRA-8: While this alternative's site for the ECO Substation would be approximately 700 feet to the east, similar to the proposed ECO Substation Project, aviation impacts would be adverse under NEPA.
+Mitigation Measure TRA-3 has been provided to mitigate this impact.
 Under CEQA, impacts would be significant but can be mitigated to a level that is considered less than significant (Class II) with implementation of Mitigation Measure TRA-3.